lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verse 3.** Praise the Lord,

-1\.For the excellence of his nature.
+1\.
+For the excellence of his nature.

-2\.For the revelation of his name.
+2\.
+For the revelation of his name.

-3\.For the pleasantness of his worship.
+3\.
+For the pleasantness of his worship.

 **Verse 4.** It is a song of praise, and therefore election is mentioned because it is a motive for song.